The fall and rise of Marwan Barghouti

 The 2006 Palestinian Prisoners’ Document, organised by Barghouti and signed by Palestinian prisoners confined in Israeli jails, was a pivotal attempt at internal reconciliation amid escalating tensions between Fatah and Hamas.
 Omar H. Rahman, an analyst at the Middle East Council on Global Affairs and former journalist in Palestine, told me: ‘Palestinians broadly identify with the political prisoners and view imprisonment at the hands of Israel’s military occupation as a badge of patriotism.’
 Implicitly acknowledging a two-state solution, the Prisoners’ Document – representing a diverse array of factions, including Hamas and Islamic Jihad – endorsed the Palestinians’ right to resist Israeli occupation through various means, including armed struggle against settlers and soldiers, while concurrently advocating for political reforms and the establishment of a national unity government.

 The Prisoners’ Document encapsulated Barghouti’s appeal and power across the nationalist movement.
 He is a savvy political actor who understands his popularity but has also been conscious of the risk of alienating the Fatah establishment – despite his accusations of its corruption.
-‘He’s that rare figure in Palestinian politics who transcends the factional divide in its worst moments of fragmentation,’ Rahman explained to me.
+‘He’s that rare figure in Palestinian politics who transcends the factional divide in its worst moments of fragmentation,’ Rahman explained.
 ‘Hamas lacks a certain kind of international legitimacy and knows it can only play a supporting role in the Palestinian liberation movement.
 There needs to be someone else at the helm and Barghouti can be that, as he is respected by all factions.’

 In prison, Barghouti has read widely – including biographies of Israeli politicians – and earned a PhD in political science.
-His interpretation, expressed in an interview while in prison, of the road to Palestinian statehood focuses on the consolidation of the nationalist groups around a belief that ‘national unity is the sine qua non for victory by any liberation movement or oppressed people’.
+His interpretation of the road to Palestinian statehood, expressed in an interview while in prison, focuses on the consolidation of the nationalist groups around a belief that ‘national unity is the sine qua non for victory by any liberation movement or oppressed people’.
 Negotiations, he argues, depend on an Israeli ‘de Gaulle or de Klerk’ and the careful use of violent resistance when necessary.

-In Barghouti’s worldview, there is a scale of forceful action that the Palestinians could take, from mass demonstrations to terror attacks, to pressure the Israelis.
+In Barghouti’s worldview, there is a spectrum of forceful action that the Palestinians could take, from mass demonstrations to terror attacks, to pressure the Israelis.
 ‘They can select the form of resistance most appropriate to each stage on the basis of their own intimate knowledge and experience of the struggle’, he has stated, ‘as they have done effectively many times before.’
 The Second Intifada, he said to his interrogators after his arrest, ‘was supposed to be a popular uprising, but things got out of hand.’
 He had wanted to restrict attacks to Israeli settlements and soldiers and not within the borders of Israel itself, he said, but often he could not control his forces.

-Figures on the Israeli left have advocated for Barghouti’s release, citing his popularity and relative moderation on political violence; Shimon Peres indicated openness to releasing Barghouti during his campaign for the Israeli presidency in 2007.
+Some on the Israeli left have advocated for Barghouti’s release, citing his popularity and relative moderation on political violence; Shimon Peres indicated openness to releasing Barghouti during his campaign for the Israeli presidency in 2007.
 Ami Ayalon was head of the Shin Bet – Israel’s internal security service – in the years leading up to the Second Intifada and he disliked the spectacle of Barghouti’s trial.
 To Israelis, ‘he became a personal representation of all the evil, all the terror,’ Ayalon told me.
 ‘He became a leader because we transformed him into a leader.’
 Before his detention, Barghouti had been a popular figure but part of a large political cast around Arafat.
 The imprisonment set him apart.
 ‘He is a living Shahid’, Ayalon said, using the term that denotes a martyr in Islam.

 Since his election in 2005, Abbas’ support has plunged due to endemic corruption in the West Bank.
 Hamas also became unpopular for its mismanagement of Gaza before 7 October.
 ‘Not having a record has been really helpful in a period in which Palestinian progress has stalled,’ Michael Robbins, director of Arab Barometer said of Barghouti.
 ‘People project onto him what they want to think and that would be a real strength should he be released.’
 On the eve of 7 October, 24 per cent of respondents in Gaza said they would vote for Haniyeh, 12 per cent for Abbas, and 32 per cent for Barghouti.
 In the West Bank, dissatisfaction with Abbas further benefitted Barghouti, who received 35 per cent support, with 11 per cent going to Haniyeh and only six per cent to Abbas.

 The Israeli decision to apprehend Barghouti alive was, in part, shaped by an assessment of the potential repercussions had he met a different fate.
-‘The only thing worse than a led uprising is an unled one,’ a former intelligence official noted to me.
+‘The only thing worse than a led uprising is an unled one,’ a former senior Western intelligence official noted to me.
 The assassination of another Tanzim leader in early 2002 had, Barghouti told an interviewer, inspired Fatah to step up attacks on Israel.
 If Barghouti had been killed, the response would have been even greater.

 Concerns over the martyrdom of Palestinian leaders did not prevent other assassinations during the Second Intifada, however.
 After the outbreak, the Shin Bet and IDF expanded its targeted killings of terrorists.
 Where once they had preferred to arrest targets, the new strategy deemed that too difficult in the occupied territories.
 As such, ‘you have no choice – you are both prosecutor and defence counsel, both judge and executioner’, one official told the cabinet.

-The political leadership explicitly instructed the Shin Bet and the military to capture Barghouti alive.
+The political leadership explicitly ordered the Shin Bet and the military to capture Barghouti alive.
 ‘Early in the Second Intifada there was a thought to assassinate him and then there was a decision not to,’ Gonen Ben Itzhak, the Shin Bet officer who coordinated Barghouti’s capture, confirmed to me.
 ‘It was a decision taken not in the Shin Bet, but by the prime minister.’
 When Barghouti was located, this was emphasised to the soldiers on the ground.
 ‘We were told something we rarely heard,’ one of the Duvdevan soldiers told Haaretz in 2016 about the seizure of Barghouti, ‘namely that the order to capture him was a directive of the prime minister, Ariel Sharon.’

-Barghouti’s release is subject to an eddying set of contingencies – and his leadership of the Palestinian Authority even more so.
+Barghouti’s release is subject to an diverse and shifting set of contingencies – and his leadership of the Palestinian Authority even more so.
 Yet the war in Gaza has forced the Palestinian question back onto the international agenda.
 The United States and the Middle Eastern powers are grappling with the resurgence of Palestine’s centrality to the regional order.
 ‘It would take a big push from Washington for Israel to see the strategic value of having a Palestinian leader who one could preside over Gaza’s reconstruction,’ Khaled Elgindy, who wrote a book on the history of US policy towards Palestine, told me.
 ‘This isn’t something that was a priority for the Americans before, but maybe they’re beginning to see the error of their ways.’

 According to reports, Bill Burns, the director of the CIA, has conveyed interest in the idea of exchanging hostages for Palestinian prisoners, including Barghouti.
 ‘Barghouti is no Nelson Mandela, but he is a respected political leader’, John Sawers, the former head of MI6 outlined to me in November 2023.
 ‘If the Israelis could ever bring themselves to using him as an asset, rather than locking him away, then we might be in different territory.’

-For Ami Ayalon, the former director of the Shin Bet, Barghouti’s release offers the only realistic route to ending the current conflict and preventing a resurgence of Palestinian terror.
+Ami Ayalon, the former director of the Shin Bet, believes that only Barghouti’s release offers the only realistic route to ending the current conflict and preventing a resurgence of Palestinian terror.
 ‘It’s a combination of rationality, pragmatism and finding legitimacy in the Palestinian eyes,’ Ayalon told me.
 ‘If our goal was to create the next Palestinian leader, we succeeded,’ he explained.
 ‘Barghouti is not against the state of Israel or a two-state solution, and he was a leader who brought together Hamas prisoners, Islamic Jihad prisoners and Fatah prisoners.’

-Dialogue with Marwan Barghouti could build on meaningful precedent.
+Dialogue with Marwan Barghouti could build on historical precedents.
 Israeli history demonstrates that it is a country accustomed to negotiations with former antagonists when necessary.
 In 1978, the Camp David Accords were signed between Israel and Egypt to resolve the aftermath of the 1967 and 1973 wars between the countries.
 Yasser Arafat was the negotiating partner with whom Yitzhak Rabin finalised the initial Oslo Accords, despite the wars and campaigns of terror that lay behind them.
 The sobriquet of ‘Palestinian Mandela’ is loaded and the national circumstances considerably different, but the elevation of Mandela to the South African presidency is a parallel to the ideas for Barghouti’s release.
 In the seven years before his release, the National Intelligence Service met extensively with Mandela to better understand his worldview, approach to violence, and ambitions; they had 47 meetings in all, some lasting over seven hours.